Internet censorship in China: Enforcement

 On 4 January 2019, the CAC started a project to take down pornography, violence, bloody content, horror, gambling, defrauding, Internet rumors, superstition, invectives, parody, threats, and proliferation of "bad lifestyles" and "bad popular culture".
 On 10 January 2019, China Network Audiovisual Program Service Association announced a new regulation to censor short videos with controversial political or social content such as a "pessimistic outlook of millennials", "one night stands", "non-mainstream views of love and marriage" as well as previously prohibited content deemed politically sensitive.

 China is planning to make deepfakes illegal which is described as the way to prevent "parody and pornography."

 In July 2019, the CAC announced a regulation that said that Internet information providers and users in China who seriously violate related laws and regulations will be subject to Social Credit System blocklist.
 It also announces that Internet information providers and users who are not meeting the standard but mildly violation will be recorded in the List to Focus.

 On 1 August 2022, the Regulations on the Administration of Internet User Account Information were issued by the China Internet Information Office came into effect, which requires Internet accounts to fill in their real occupations, and user IP location will be displayed, while registration of some accounts in professional fields is even required to provide verification materials.

 During the 2022 COVID-19 protests in China, the CAC directed companies such as Tencent and ByteDance to intensify their censorship efforts.

-After 15 December 2022, the Regulations on the Administration of Internet Followers' Commenting Services will be came into force, which for the first time considered "likes" as a type of comment.
+After 15 December 2022, the Regulations on the Administration of Internet Followers' Commenting Services came into force, which for the first time considered "likes" as a type of comment.
 In addition, the regulations state that public accounts must take the initiative to review the comments left by netizens.
 Some experts have pointed out that this means that netizens may be punished by the platform or the authorities for the content of their likes.